Aguero to miss Manchester Derby as Guardiola rules out Man City star out for 'a few games' | Goal.com

 When asked if Aguero will miss a crucial clash with Manchester United next month, Guardiola responded: "Yes."

-He added on how long the Argentine is likely to be sidelined: "A few games.
+He added on how long the Argentine is likely to be out of action: "A few games.
 I don’t know exactly.

 "He has a tendon problem and will be a few games out.
 We will miss Sergio.